bldevries/curvedpy/readme.md

 \end{bmatrix}
 $$

 The package curvedpy uses the Schwarzschild metric in cartesian or spherical coordinates.
-To learn more about the Schwarzschild metric, you can start with this [jupyter notebook](tutorials/The_math_and_physics_behind_curvedpy.ipynb).
-To learn more about how to solve geodesics in this spacetime, see this [tutorial](https://github.com/bldevries/curvedpy/blob/main/tutorials/Tutorial_1_calc_geodesic.ipynb)

 ### Numerically solving the geodesic equation
 For the code I have implemented I have used techniques from several peer-reviewed papers and books, among which: